Grenoble: Entertaining Things to Do and See

 Grenoble

 Since it’s not something you get to see every day or everywhere, you should get on one of those cable cars.
-It’s been around since 1934, transporting people from the center of Grenoble to different places around the city.
+It’s been around since 1934, transporting people from the centre of Grenoble to different places around the city.

 Snowboard Down the Alps